mcd500/teep-device/docs/building_without_docker.md

 ## SGX

 Build `TEEP-Device` with SGX.
-Make sure SGX and its supporting sources have been build already.
+Make sure SGX and its supporting sources have been built already.
 Please refer ta-ref.pdf document for "Preparation before building TA-Ref without Docker" - SGX section.

 ### Clone and Build

-As a preparation step, it is required to setup the Intel SGX SDK.
+As a preparation step, it is required to set up the Intel SGX SDK.
-Please refer the preparation steps for building without Docker for SGX in ta-ref.pdf.
+Please refer to the preparation steps for building without Docker for SGX in ta-ref.pdf.

 ```sh